 There are similarities and differences of the fiqh and KHI construction of inheritance law.
 Both sources of law were constructed referring to the Qur'an and hadith, while their differences lie on different cultural values: fiqh bases itself to the Arab community while the KHI bases itself to the Indonesian cultural values.
-The social conditions of Arab society at that time still inherited the habits of the people of Jahiliyah, although some had changed because they were contrary to Islamic law brought by the Prophet.
-Adat, which is not against Islam and the patrilineal kinship system adopted by the Arab community is still maintained, so that it affected the legal products produced at that time, including issues of inheritance law.
+The social conditions of Arab society at that time still inherited old traditions, when Islam came these habits changed drastically, things that were contrary to the Shari'a were straightened out by the teachings of the Prophet PBUH.
+Customs that are not contrary to Islam and the patrilineal kinship system adopted by Arab society are still maintained, so that it has an impact on the legal products produced at that time, including the issue of inheritance law.
 This understandable because in the law of jurisprudence it is mentioned al-'adat al-muhaksatria, which is also a community custom that is not against the law.
 Meanwhile, KHI, which is a rule applied in Indonesia, includes the formulation of inheritance law in accordance with the customs and kinship system adopted by most Indonesians.
 Although the two sources of the law have similarities and differences, the two sources exist in the Indonesian society.